-Blue catfish also like to use structure like river channels, creek beds and even submerged road beds to move from one place to another.
+Blue catfish also like to use structure like river channels, creek beds, and even submerged roadbeds to move from one place to another.
 These are often called “underwater highways” by many catfish anglers.
-Blue cats are known to use these types of structure as the move around a body of water like a highway.
+Blue cats are known to use these types of structures as they move around a body of water like a highway.

-There’s two main options for digital cartography, Navionics and Lakemaster.
+There are two main options for digital cartography, Navionics, and Lakemaster.

 That being said Lakemaster is the clear winner.
 If I was only going to have one mapping chip it would be Lakemaster (though I do have both cards and use them both for reasons already mentioned).

 Lakemaster is owned by Johnson Outdoors (the same company as Minn Kota and Humminbird).
 They’ve done a great job integrating the Lakemaster chip with the Humminbird and Minn Kota systems and some of the capabilities are simply mindblowing.

 iPilot Link connects the trolling motor and Minn Kota iPilot features to your sonar unit.
 There’s a laundry list of benefits this technology provides that we’ll cover in the future.
 For now, we’ll focus on Autochart Live.